The Best 5 Small Bluewater Sailboats for Ocean Cruising

 She is one of the most sea-kindly monohulls out there with a full keel, a 3.55m beam and a well-balanced sail plan.
 Most Tayanas are cutters, but a few ketches were built too.

-The perk: there is a passionate owner’s association, so finding information about the boat and getting in touch with current owners to ask for advice is easy.
+There’s an extra perk to the Tayana 37: there is a passionate owner’s association, so finding information about the boat and getting in touch with fellow owners to ask for advice is easy.

 Why Go For a Small Bluewater Sailboat?